smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 @![javaSE,javaEE]
 ## Connecting to an Infotainment System
-To connect the sample app to the infotainment system, please follow the instructions in the [Connecting to an Infotainment System](Getting Started/Connecting to an Infotainment System) guide
+To connect the sample app to the infotainment system, please follow the instructions in the [Connecting to an Infotainment System](Getting Started/Connecting to an Infotainment System) guide.
 !@